ibm-cloud-docs/monitoring/manage.md

 * You can use **infrastructure labels** to identify objects within the infrastructure.
 These labels are obtained from the infrastructure.
 For example, a label can be *kubernetes.pod.name*.
 * You can use **metric descriptor labels**.
 These labels are key-value pairs that are applied directly to metrics, and obtained from integrations like StatsD, Prometheus, and JMX.

 **Groups** group infrastructure objects into logical hierarchies.
-Use groups to structure how to monitor your environment.
+Use groups to structure your infrastructure and ease how you monitor your environment.

 **Aggregation** of data occurs automatically when you configure a graph or create an alert for a metric.
 There are two types of aggregation: time aggregation and group aggregation.
 * Time aggregation is always performed before group aggregation.